-Asset allocation describes the share of investments in specific assets The investments used to meet the environmental or social characteristics promoted by the financial product, taking into account all the binding elements of its investment strategy as mentioned above, represent the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.
+The investments used to meet the environmental or social characteristics promoted by the financial product, taking into account all the binding elements of its investment strategy as mentioned above, represent the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.

-The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product shall be at least 60.3%.
+The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 91.9%.

-The proportion of sustainable investments of the financial product is 22.0%.
+The proportion of sustainable investments of the financial product is 66.7%

-The remaining proportion of the investments may include:
+The remaining proportion of the investments may include :